sgodfrey66/Polls_and_press/part_04/readme.md

 ## Requirements

-You are expected to submit the following (on your public Github account) by _9 AM, September 11, 2017_:
+You are expected to submit the following (on your public Github account) by _end of day, December 18, 2017_:

 - A technical report on your modeling choices and assumptions written for a fellow Data Scientist
 - A (near-)final version of your code